s2l1/Headless-Samourai-Dojo/README.md

 A maintenance tool is accessible through your Tor browser at the url.
 The maintenance tool requires that you allow javascript for the site.

 A few lines ago you edited `docker-node.conf.tpl`.
 Sign in to the v3_address.onion (maintenance tool) with the value entered for `NODE_ADMIN_KEY`.
-You will see a QR code for pairing which we will utilize now.
+You will see a QR code for pairing which we will utilize in the next step where you will pair your Samourai Wallet with your Dojo.

-## 15. [PAIRING WALLET WITH DOJO]

-Install Samourai Wallet on your mobile device.
-Enable Tor when you open but do not start a new wallet, tap the 3 dots in the top right corner and choose to pair with a new Dojo.

-Use api logs to watch pairing, can take a couple minutes to pair.

-`$ ./dojo.sh logs api`

-Congratulations!
-Your mobile Samourai Wallet is now paired to Dojo.

-Please keep in mind that any time Dojo is started, it must be started **BEFORE** bitcoind.

 ```
 Usage: ./dojo.sh command [module] [options]